silastittes/shiny_popgen/README.md

 * Quant-Gen
   * additive_alleles_app.R
-    * A really simple demonstration on how additive alleles contribute to quantitative traits, and rapidly approximate a normal distirbution.
+    * A really simple demonstration on how additive alleles contribute to quantitative traits, and rapidly approximate a normal distribution.

 Contribute
 ---------